tanenbaum/go-fmi/README.md

 WIP - not ready for external presentation yet.

+## Platforms

+The steps to generate the FMU zips in the Makefile are designed specifically for Linux amd64 shared libraries.

+In theory, it should be a simple to modify this and create DLLs using Go, targetting Windows amd64.

 ## FMI Implementation

 A copy of the FMI documentation, model description schema and C headers are in `./third_party/fmi`.